The sundial is aligned North using a magnetic compass. Click on picture to get the card pattern.

 [Home]

-Feel free to donate US$1 if you like any of the models
+Feel free to provide a US$1 encouragement gift if you like any of the models